-The GDPR specifies that consent validity will depend on context and requires periodic reviews to verify if the grounds for the consent have changed.
+The GDPR specifies that consent validity depends on context and requires periodic reviews to verify if the grounds for the consent have changed.
 The XMI enforces time limits for the validity of each consent or authorization and automatically requests renewal as needed.
-This applies to parental consent as well, as the GDPR states that parental consent will automatically expire when the child reaches a specific age.
+This applies to parental consent as well, as the GDPR states that parental consent expires automatically when the child reaches a specific age.

-Follow our news feed for the third article in our GDPR series, to be published after the MVNOs World Congress.
+Follow our news feed for the third article in our GDPR series.

 Do you need help or have questions?
-Please:Contact Us
+Please contact us:Contact Us